gcallah/BookReviews/deppe.md

 sound writing is to say what you meant, not say something else and hope the reader can suss out what you meant.

+In order to overcome the current limits on motif discovery, Deppe has developed a new method she refers to as KITE, which stands for "ill-Known motIf discovery in Time sEries data."
+The relationship of this acronym to the full name makes this reader glad that Deppe is not specializing in acronym creation algorithms.

+Deppe claims that KITE advances the state of the art of motif discovery in a number of ways: it applies to diverse domains, it can discover variable-length motives without iteration, it can filter out noise, it can detect motifs altered by uniform scaling, translations, stretching, and squeezing.
+It also employs that cutting-edge work on wavelets to further enhance motif discovery.

 The chapter titled "General Principles of Time Series Motif Discovery" offers a useful sketch of how Sutch discovery proceeds: the data is first pre-processed, then put into a common representation.
 Similarity measurements are then